HuttonLandSystems/tutorials/Connecting_to_gruffalo_for_climate_data_instructions.md

 ## quick hints
-* there is no such thing as Ctr+C and Ctrl+V to Copy and Paste into the shell.
+* Ctr+C and Ctrl+V to Copy and Paste into the shell WILL NOT WORK.
 If you have something copied to your clickboard, click the middle mouse button to paste.
 * if you ever find yourself stuck in the interface, use Ctrl+C or Ctrl+D. These are typical keyboard interrupts.
 * If you find that you have a long running interactive script, you can send it to the background so you have access to the shell once more.
 There are two ways to do this.
 If you have already submitted the job, Ctrl+Z will pause the job and then ```bg``` will send it to the background.
 The second way is <i>before</i> you submit your job, you can end your command in a ```&``` and it will automatically send it to the background.
-You can check the status of any job running in the background with the ```jobs``` command.
+You can check the status of any job running in the background with the ```jobs``` and ```ps``` commands.

 ## essential commands to know